OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-06.md

 ## 2 Chronicles 6:22

-If a person sins against his neighbor and is required to take an oath,
+If a person sins against his neighbour and is required to take an oath,
 and he comes and takes an oath before Your altar in this house,

 ---